stephaneVercouillieBMID/slate/source/index.html.md

 ## 3.1.
 Checking itsme® OpenID Configuration

-To simplify implementations and increase flexibility, OpenID Connect allows the use of a <a href="https://openid.net/specs/openid-connect-discovery-1_0.html" target="blank">Discovery Document</a>, a JSON document containing key-value pairs which provide details about itsme® system configuration, such as
+To simplify implementations and increase flexibility, <a href="https://openid.net/specs/openid-connect-discovery-1_0.html" target="blank">OpenID Connect allows the use of a Discovery Document</a>, a JSON document containing key-value pairs which provide details about itsme® system configuration, such as
 <ul>
   <li>URIs of the authorization</li>
   <li>token</li>